Race Day Details

 - 42 Mile - 8:00 am

-- The courses begin and end inside the park.
-Each group will exit the park the same route as the finish.
-Neutral roll-out for 1.5 miles and then the hammer drops.
+- The ride/race begins and ends inside the park.
+All groups will exit the park on the same route as the finish.
+Neutral roll-out for 0.5 miles and then the hammer drops.

 - Aid Stations:

-- Main aid stations with have sodas, water, electrolytes and single-serve bars and snacks.
+- Main aid stations with have sodas, water, electrolytes along with sweet and salty snacks.
+There will also be speciality items from our aid station sponsors, so get ready for some fun!
 See Course link for exact locations.
 All riders should be prepared to have extra nutrition and hydration in case of unforeseen conditions.

-- 109 mile - riders who have not made it to Mile 38.2 (County Road 4650) by 11:00 am will be re-directed to 37 miles to go of the main course.
-This will result in a total distance of 80 miles.
+- 109 mile - riders who have not made it to Mile 51.5 (County Road 4624) by 11:30 am will be re-directed for 2.6 miles to the 41 mile to go marker of the main course.
+This will result in a total distance of 95 miles.

 EVENT RULES & REGULATIONS: